viperleed/viperleed/doc/content/basics/tensor_leed.rst

     *Fortunately for the user*, automatic symmetry-detection and enforcement is one of the **main features** of ViPErLEED.
     See the ViPErLEED paper for details (**TODO**).

--   The R-factor hyper-surfaces tend to be inherently non-smooth.
-This is a consequence of how the various R-factors are designed.
+-   When using Pendry's R factor, the R factor hyper-surfaces tend to be inherently non-smooth :cite:p:`rousTensorLEEDApproximation1992`.
+    This is a consequence of how this R-factors is designed.

--   As described above, the tensor LEED implementation in TensErLEED separates the calculation of delta-amplitudes and the structure optimization into two mostly-indepenent stages.
+-   As described above, the tensor LEED implementation in TensErLEED separates the calculation of delta-amplitudes and the structure optimization into two mostly indepenent stages.
     As a direct consequence, the optimization can **only** be performed on a pre-defined grid of perturbation vectors (as given by the :ref:`DISPLACEMENTS file<displacements>`).
-    Further, to achieve the best possible fit, this grid generally makes it necessary to run multiple sets of delta-amplitude calculations and structure optimizations with varying grid-densities.
+    Further, to achieve the best possible fit, the grid based nature makes it necessary to run multiple sets of delta-amplitude calculations and structure optimizations with increasingly finer grids.

 -   The structure search implemented in TensErLEED has the additional limitation that geometrical displacements are limited to one dimension per atom.
     Per search run, atoms can only be displaced along a pre-defined parametrized curve, rather than freely in 3D space.